Boris Krčmar

-Boris Krčmar (born 13 September 1979) is a Croatian professional steel-tip and soft-tip darts player who currently plays in the Professional Darts Corporation (PDC) events.
-He dominated soft-tip darts for over decade and won more than 400 professional soft-tip tournaments.
-He is a four-time IDF World Champion, nine-time EDF European Champion, eight-time EDU European Champion and FECS European Champion.
+Boris Krčmar (born 13 September 1979) is a Croatian professional steel-tip and soft-tip darts player who competes in Professional Darts Corporation (PDC) events.
+He dominated soft-tip darts for over a decade.
+He is a four-time IDF World Champion, ten-time EDF European Champion, nine-time EDU European Champion and FECS European Champion.
 He was the first Croatian player to qualify for the PDC World Darts Championship.
+Krcmar is also a semi-finalist on the PDC Pro Tour and a quarter-finalist on the European Tour.

 Career

-Boris Krčmar is an accomplished soft-tip darts player and won the IDF World Championship in 2009, 2011, 2013 and 2015.
-He started his career in 2005 and from 2007 to present he was the winner of more than 400 official and unofficial tournaments in soft tip darts.
-From 2007 to present he is the captain of the Croatian national team.
+Krčmar won the IDF World Championship in 2009, 2011, 2013 and 2015.
+He started his career in 2005.
+From 2007 to present, he is the captain of the Croatian national team.
 Krčmar qualified for the 2011 PDC World Darts Championship by winning the Eastern European qualifier.
 In the preliminary round, he lost 4–2 to Denmark's Per Laursen.

 He qualified for the 2012 PDC World Cup of Darts where he partnered Tonci Restovic in the Croatian team.
 After defeating Finland in the first round, they faced Wales in the second round.
 In his singles match, Krčmar forced Richie Burnett into a last leg decider before losing 4–3.
 In April, Krčmar earned a place in the Austrian Darts Open in Vienna by defeating Kurt van de Rijck and Antonio Alcinas in the European qualifier.
 He played Wes Newton in the first round and lost 6–4.

 Krčmar had a very good year in soft tip events in 2014 by winning the Chinese and Las Vegas Dartslive events.
 He came very close to reaching his second World Championship when he lost in the final of the East European Qualifier for the 2015 edition 10–7 against Robert Marijanović.

-On 19 January 2020, Krčmar won a two-year PDC Tour Card by finishing sixth on the European Q School Order of Merit.
-He will play on the ProTour in 2020 and 2021.
+On 19 January 2020, Krčmar won a two-year PDC Tour Card by finishing sixth on the European Q School Order of Merit, which granted him entry to tournaments on the PDC Pro Tour in 2020 and 2021.
 He withdrew from 2020 UK Open due to a prior commitment.
 The only major tournament he qualified was 2020 Players Championship Finals, where he lost in the first round against Michael Smith 5-6.